 Ascension St. John Hospital Hematology Oncology Fellowship

-Ascension St. John Hospital Hematology and Oncology Subspecialty Fellowship Training Program is a three year combined Hematology and Oncology Program targeting qualified candidates each year.
+Ascension St. John Hospital's Hematology and Oncology Sub-specialty Fellow Training Program is a three year combined Hematology and Oncology Program targeting qualified fellows each year.

-The training program comprises of 14 months of in-hospital clinical rotations, 10 months of elective/clinical rotations, and 12 months of basic or clinical research experience, continuity clinics and planned didactic conferences and lectures throughout the 3-year program.
+The Training program comprises of 13 months of in-hospital clinical rotations, 11 months of elective/clinical rotations, and 12 months of basic or clinical research experience, continuity clinics and planned didactic conferences and lectures throughout the 3-year program.

 Daniel Lebovic, MD

 - Oncology 6 months

 - Bone Marrow Transplant 1 month at Karmanos